prof-rossetti/gwu-badm-2301-201509/README.md

 ### Students

 This course is required for all undergraduate students in the Business School.
-Currently, **X** students are registered for this offering.
-Most are Freshmen and Sophomores.
+Currently, **40** undergraduates are registered for this offering.

 > NOTE: As of 8/24, this course is full.
 There is a waitlist available for students who would like to register but are not currently registered.